Quickstart¶

 - Parameters have been manually adjusted.

-- Parameters are sizeable, making static compilation inefficient.
+- Parameters are large, making static compilation inefficient.

 - Different operators share the same parameters, as seen in Fourier methods.
-In such cases, users might desire to use a consistent variable across all.
+In such cases, you might want to use a consistent variable across all operators.

 # Get the default parameters